-Synonymous with Fraser Island and Australia as a whole, the humble Fraser Island dingoes (Wongari), are precious animals that deserve our respect and needs our protection.
+Synonymous with Fraser Island and Australia as a whole, the humble Fraser Island dingoes (Wongari), are precious animals that deserve our respect, needs our protection and form part of the amazing wildlife of Kgari (Fraser Island).

 From the very first minute that you arrive on the island, watch out for this beautiful, wild and extremely important dog for the environment and history of K’gari … you have good chances of spotting more than one during your visit to Fraser Island, appreciate their presence and take some amazing pictures.